Aroueterra/Notable/README.md

 ## Requirements

+1. A phone
-Android version 21 and above
+2. Android OS version 21 and above

 ## Installation